 Civil rights figure: US divided by race again

-Friday marked the 54th anniversary of the day she first walked up the steps to William Frantz Elementary School.
-She was in New Orleans for the unveiling of a statue in her likeness at her old school and reunions with the white teacher who taught her and with the sole-surviving U.S. marshal who walked her to school.
+On Friday — 54 years later to the day when she first walked up the steps to William Frantz Elementary School — she commemorates that event with the unveiling of a statue in her likeness at her old school.
+Also, she is reuniting with the white teacher who taught her and with the sole-surviving U.S. marshal who walked her to school.

 She looks at her own experiences as evidence of a new segregation.

 For example, white students returned to William Frantz and the school became integrated, she said.
-She added that she went to integrated middle and high schools in New Orleans.
 Fast forward to today: The school now occupying the William Frantz building is 97 percent black, according to school data.